-Our Business May Be Adversely Affected By The Ongoing Coronavirus Pandemic, Including The Emergence of Additional Variants.
+Our Business May Be Adversely Affected By A Pandemic, Epidemic Or Outbreak Of An Infectious Disease, Such As The Ongoing Coronavirus Pandemic And The Emergence of Additional Variants.

-Our business could be adversely affected by health epidemics in regions where we have concentrations of clinical trial sites or other business activities and could cause significant disruption in the operations of third-party manufacturers and CROs upon whom we rely, as well as our ability to recruit patients for our clinical trials.
-For example, beginning in late 2019, the outbreak of coronavirus has evolved into a global pandemic.
-As of late March 2020, the coronavirus had spread to most regions of the world, and the coronavirus pandemic has persisted as a result of the spread of additional variants of the virus leading to additional "waves" and resurgence of infections.
-Since March 2020, we have been evaluating the actual and potential business impacts related to the coronavirus pandemic.
+Our business could be adversely affected by health epidemics in regions where we have concentrations of clinical trial sites or other business activities and could cause significant disruption in the operations of third-party contract manufacturers and contract research organizations upon whom we rely, as well as our ability to recruit patients for our clinical trials.
+For example, the ongoing coronavirus pandemic continues to have unpredictable impacts on global societies, economies, financial markets, and business practices around the world.